GIScience/ohsome-planet/docs/faq.md

 ## Are there any examples of how to query the ohsome-planet dataset with DuckDB?

 Yes, there are!
 Please [have a look at those](useful_queries.md).

+## How can I filter for deleted OSM elements?

+The raw OSM data does not provide any geometry for deleted elements, but ohsome-planet does.
+For contributions with status `deleted` we use the geometry of the previous version.
+This allows you to spatially filter also for deleted elements, e.g. by bounding box.